egslava/arena_shooter/docs-src/source/working-with-resources.rst

 Converting .obj -> .model
 -------------------------
 The game loads its own 3D model file format.
-The converter is in the *$PROJECT_DIR/utils/models.py* module. *Currently*, to use it, you need to open the file and modify the input and output file names manually.
+The converter is in the *$PROJECT_DIR/utils/models.py* module.
+All files with .obj extensions are processed automatically during the build.
+For instance, *res/hero/body.obj* will become a *build/res/hero/body.model*.

-After using the converter, place the model file to the *res* directory.

 Troubles